official-stockfish/nnue-pytorch/docs/nnue.md

 #### Results

 Using this custom kernel has improved performance by 2 to 4 times on some GPUs!
-Moreover the slowdown from using outputs larger than 256 per slice is now much less!
+Moreover, the slowdown from using outputs larger than 256 per slice is now much less!

 ## Architectures and new directions

 ### Simple HalfKP Stockfish architecture

 This is the first architecture used in Stockfish.
-The only thing that is different is that in this document we use HalfKP that doesn't have these 64 additional unused features that are a leftover from Shogi.
-Other than that there's nothing new, just using the primitives described earlier to put things into perspective.
+The only thing that is different is that in this document, we use HalfKP that doesn't have these 64 additional unused features that are a leftover from Shogi.
+Other than that, there's nothing new, just using the primitives described earlier to put things into perspective.

 ![](img/HalfKP-40960-256x2-32-32-1.png)

 ### HalfKAv2 feature set.

 HalfKA feature set was briefly mentioned in this document as a brother of HalfKP.
 It initially had a small drawback that wasted some space.
 HalfKAv2 is the improved version that uses 8% less space, but otherwise is identical.
 What's the difference?
 Let's consider a subset of features for a given our king square `S`.
-Normally in HalfKA there is 768 possible features, that is `64*12`, as there is 64 squares and 12 pieces (type + color).
+Normally in HalfKA there are 768 possible features, that is `64*12`, as there is 64 squares and 12 pieces (type + color).
 But we can notice that with the our king square fixed at `S` we know that the opponent's king is not at `S` - our king uses just 1 feature from the 64 given for it, and the other king only uses 63 (minus our king ring, but it doesn't matter) from its 64 given features, and the two sets are disjoint!
 So we can merge the two pieces "into one", and reduce the number of buckets from 12 into 11, reducing the size by about 8%.
 However, care must be taken when applying factorization, as this compression needs to be reverted and a whole `A` subset with 768 features must be used.
 Otherwise it's possible to mix up king positions, as while the compression is valid for a single `64*11` bucket, it doesn't hold when we try to mix the buckets, as it happens when we factorize the features.

 ### A part of the feature transformer directly forwarded to the output.